Commerce Exam > Commerce Notes > Economics Class 12 > Long Questions with Answers - Indian Economy On The Eve Of Independence

 Ans.
 The British colonial rule exploited the Indian economy in the following ways:

-(A) Industrial Revolution took place in England in the eighteenth century.
+(A) The Industrial Revolution took place in England in the eighteenth century.
 India was treated as a supplier of raw materials to the British industry.
 The British exploited the Indian economy to the maximum extent for cheap raw materials to support British industries.

-(B) Indian economy was a market for the finished British products.
+(B) The Indian economy was a market for the finished British products.
 British government developed railways in India only to meet this purpose.

-(C) British imposed exploitative land revenue policy.
+(C) The British imposed an exploitative land revenue policy.
 The stagnation in the agricultural sector was caused mainly because of these policies.
 Under this policy, the profit accruing out of the agriculture surplus went to zamindars instead of the cultivators.

 (D) The British colonial rule inflicted upon the Indian economy a very high cost of administration.
 It also made heavy remittances to Britain in the form of savings and surpluses from their business ventures in India.